 On the internet I see three other common suggestions for carpal tunnel sufferers.
 I have added my own spin:

 (1)Take painkillers, both over-the-counter and prescribed.
-(I don't do this myself and have trouble recommending it... this is stuff that other people suggest for pain management... standard dealing with the symptoms and ignoring the effects of the drugs used to deal with the symptoms.)
+(I don't do this myself and have trouble recommending it... this is stuff that other people suggest for pain management... standard dealing with the symptoms and ignoring the effects of the drugs used to deal with the symptoms.
+But this is your body and your decision.)

 (2)Surgery.
 (My very last choice... but I'll let you do your own research and decision-making around this most invasive method of dealing with wrist pain and inflammation).

-10 drops each of: Peppermint, Lavender, and Eucalyptus Essential Oils diluted in 2 tablespoons of Virgin Coconut Oil or a good nut oil.
+Massage daily with: 10 drops each of: Peppermint, Lavender, and Eucalyptus Essential Oils diluted in 2 tablespoons of Coconut Oil or a good nut oil.

-To further decrease the inflammation, it is a good idea to pursue a more alkiline-creating lifestyle.
+To further decrease the inflammation, it is a good idea to pursue an alkaline-maintenance lifestyle.
 Many foods (particularly sugar, grains, and animal products)up the acidity of your system, which creates more inflammation.
 Eat more fresh, organic, ripe, raw fruits and vegetables and tender greens.
-Green Smoothies are your best bet for eliminating inflammation and building health!
+Green Smoothies are a good tip for eliminating inflammation and building health!